-Getting way for a family holiday is such an important part of the calendar year, a time when you can fully focus on each other without the distractions of daily life.
-No work schedules, no ‘homework’ and a more relaxed way of life means that everyone gets the chance to unwind, connect, explore, have fun and make magical family memories.
+Getting away for a family holiday is such an important part of the calendar year, a time when you can fully focus on each other without the distractions of daily life.
+No work schedules, no ‘homework’ and a more relaxed way of life mean that everyone gets the chance to unwind, connect, explore, have fun and make magical family memories.

 Do you need any more reasons to visit Iceland than the prospect of witnessing the Aurora Borealis?
 As the Summer season draws to a close in Reykjavik the Northern Lights begin the most beautiful natural light show on Earth.
 Take your adventures a little further East or West of the Capital and you will find the big open spaces and zero sodium glare offer up the perfect viewing conditions.

 This prehistoric volcano last erupted over 4000 years ago and is the ONLY volcano in the world that you can actually go inside.
 Be prepared for a 120m descent into the mouth of the volcano and takes 7 minutes to reach the volcano crater floor.
 Inside you will pass the multi-coloured walls which have been splattered with sulphur.